dmurvihill/motion-sdk/docs/markdown/motion-sdk.closederror.md

 ## ClosedError class

-The client is already closed
+The client is already closed.

 **Signature:**